tharun-d/Mean/README.md

 use command "node app.js" from cmd at the path app=> server=> package.json

 # start Angular
-use command "ng serve open" from cmd at the path app =>package.json so that angular application runs
+use command "ng serve --open" from cmd at the path app =>package.json so that angular application runs